TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Notation and problem setup

 Oftentimes in MDPs the rewards and the next states are independently chosen.
 In this case, $Q(\cdot|s,a)$ takes the form of the ``product'' of a probability kernel $R$ mapping state-action pairs to $[0,1]$ and the probability kernel $P$ mapping state-action pairs to states.
 In some constructions below, we will thus specify an MDP with the help of two such kernels.

-When the dependence of $v^\pi$ and $v^\star$, or $q^\star$ on $M$ is important, we will put $M$ in the index of these symbols.
-For example, for a policy $\pi$ of $M$, we will write $v_M^\pi$ to denote its value function in $M$.
+When the dependence of $v^\pi$, $v^\star$, or $q^\star$ on $M$ is important, we will put $M$ in the index of these symbols.
+For example, for a policy $\pi$ for $M$, we will write $v_M^\pi$ to denote its value function in $M$.